Through the Ears of an Andalusian

 Instructions spoken in English.

-Guides speak Spanish, Dutch and English.
+Guides speak Spanish, Dutch, German and English.

 What’s included (and what’s not)